 Allergic reactions on the face can cause raised welts, swollen lips, and watering eyes.
-Beauty products or hay fever often cause these reactions.
-Avoiding triggers and using antihistamines may help manage them.
+Using antihistamines and avoiding common triggers, like pollen, animal fur, and perfumed cosmetics, may help manage symptoms.

-This article looks at the symptoms and causes of allergic reactions on the face along with how they can be treated and prevented.
+This article looks at the symptoms and causes of allergic reactions on the face and how they can be treated and prevented.